dalekreitler-bnl/summarytable/README.md

 summarytable

 # Output
-Summary table of results will be updated in a file named fast_dp.summary.txt in the working directory<\br>
+Summary table of results will be updated in a file named fast_dp.summary.txt in the working directory</br>
 This file can be opened in Microsoft Excel or LibreOffice using spaces as a delimiter.